GSA/ficam-federation/_plan/00_index.md

 * Compliance with Executive Orders, directives, policies, and standards
 * What federal reporting is required for a Federation project (e.g., FISMA)?

-If, after considering the pros and cons, you think "yes, Federation would definitely benefit our agency," you'll need to start planning your Federation project.
+If, after considering the pros and cons, does Federation look like it would benefit your agency? ...and you would like to start ....  you'll think about planning your Federation project.

 ## How Do I Plan a Federation Project?